OutSystems/docs-product/src/develop/ui/multilingual/multilingual-web.md

 You may change the language in which the application is running using the [SetCurrentLocale System Action](<../../../ref/apis/auto/system-actions.final.md#SetCurrentLocale>).

-As an example, use this System Action to allow the end-user to change the operating language of your application:
+As an example, use this System Action to allow the end user to change the operating language of your application:

 ![](images/multilingual-web-2.png)